danielsobral/frontend-lower-price/README.md

 # Lower Price

-A simple app to help you get the best deals on your purchases
+A simple web system to help you get the best promotions on your purchases.